graphql/graphql-spec/spec/Section 7 -- Response.md

 }
 ```

-GraphQL servers may provide an additional entry with key `extensions`.
+GraphQL services may provide an additional entry with key `extensions`.
 This
 entry, if set, must have a map as its value.
 This entry is reserved for
-implementors to extend errors however they see fit, and hence there are no
+implementors to add additional information to errors however they see fit, and
-additional restrictions on its contents.
+there are no additional restrictions on its contents.

-To provide compatibility with the previous versions of this spec, it is allowed
-to add additional entries to error itself.
-However such non-standard entries are
-highly discouraged since they may conflict with additional entries that can be
-added in the future versions of the spec.

 ```json example
 {